January 12, 2024

 Timely and precise reporting of BIK is not just a matter of financial accuracy; it's a legal requirement.

+The Irish Revenue Commissioners are stringent about compliance with tax regulations.
 Any discrepancies or delays in reporting can lead to complications, potentially resulting in penalties or audits.

 This is the step where you pay the premium to the insurer.

-You might think you need to pay the whole premium amount to the insurer, but here's the twist — you actually pay a reduced amount.
+You might think you need to pay the whole premium to the insurer, but here's the twist — you actually pay a reduced amount.

 Why’s that?

 The payments for health insurance from authorised Irish insurance companies qualify for tax relief.
-The insurer would have already worked in the tax relief at source (TRS), which is set at 20% of the total premium in the tax year 2024-25.
+The insurer would have already worked in the tax relief at source (TRS), which is set at 20% of the total premium in the tax year 2025-26.

 In essence, you only pay the net or tax-relieved premium to the insurer.